 • Tackle the climbing wall at a gym or park.

 • Take a nap together.
-And go to bed in time to get at least 7 hours of sleep.
+Make love.
+And get in the habit of going to bed in time to get at least 7 hours of sleep every night..

 • Wear less clothing/lighter clothing to bed.
 Find some sleepwear that helps you feel comfortable and sexy, and ditch any that makes you feel frumpy.